Learn to drive/ride

 If you are aged 25 years or older you are exempt from the Log Book requirements for a car (C class) driver's licence, however where a motorcycle (R-E class) will be the first class of PDA undertaken, you will need to record a minimum of 50 hours supervised driving on a LAMS approved motorcycle.

-A 'Learner Guide and Log Book - Supervised driving record for secondary learner's permit class held' can be issued to applicants free of charge, to enable you to record your supervised driving hours for the second class of learner's permit held.
+A 'Learner Log Book - Supervised driving record for secondary learner's permit class held (DL59A)' can be issued to applicants free of charge, to enable you to record your supervised driving hours for the second class of learner's permit held.

 If you are using the Learn&Log app, you can record hours for multiple licence classes.
-You must be issued with a learner’s permit for class C and R-E before logging in to the app for the first time.
-If you obtain an additional class after you have logged in to the app, you will need to use your printed log book to record hours for the secondary class.
+You must be issued with a learnerís permit for class C and R-E before logging in to the app for the first time.
+If you obtain an additional class after you have logged in to the app, you will need to get a copy of the DL59A to record hours for the secondary class.

 |Recognition of Learner Driver Competencies Australia/New Zealand/IOT (Form E60)||Kb|